officialarmannqureshi/vlabsolutions/README.md

 ## Technologies Used

 - Frontend: React
-- Backend: Node.js, Express.js ,JWT Authentication, Multer,
+- Backend: Node.js, Express.js ,JWT Authentication, File Upload using Multer and Excel (csv to json) to MongoDB using csvtojson module.
 - Database: MongoDB

 ## Screenshots